donetian-petkov/JSAdvanced/Dynamic Web Page/readme.md

-To submit and view comments you must set up a valid database connection in the connection.php to a database, which contains the following table:
+To submit and view comments you must set up a valid database connection in the connect.php to a database, which contains the following table:

 CREATE TABLE IF NOT EXISTS `comments` (
 	`id` int(11) NOT NULL AUTO_INCREMENT,